On infinite staircases in toric symplectic four-manifolds: Pinpointing the location of the accumulation point

 Now, it has been shown \cite[Theorem~1.1]{asymptotics} that for the manifolds we consider here, asymptotically ECH capacities recover the volume; moreover, the subleading asymptotics have recently been studied, see for example \cite[Theorem~3]{cgs}, and in the present situation these next order asymptotics are well-understood as well.
 These can be interpreted as recovering the perimeter (see \cite[Proposition~16]{cgs}).
 These asymptotics dominate when we normalize the leading asymptotics, which are the volume.

 With all of this understood, here is the promised heuristic: if the subleading asymptotics of the domain are larger than the subleading asymptotics of the target (which happens when $s_0$ irrational is smaller than the solution to \eqref{eqn:perimetersequal}), then no volume preserving embedding can exist.
-On the other hand, if the subleading asymptotics of the domain are smaller than the subleading asymptotics of the target (which happens when $s_0$ irrational is larger than the solution to \eqref{eqn:perimetersequal}), then only finitely many ECH capacities can give an obstruction, and these are not enough to generate an infinite staircase.
-Thus, the only possibility is that the accumulation point is actually given by the relevant solution to \eqref{eqn:perimetersequal}.
+On the other hand, if the subleading asymptotics of the domain are smaller than the subleading asymptotics of the target (which happens when $s_0$ irrational is larger than the solution to \eqref{eqn:perimetersequal}), then only finitely many ECH capacities can give an obstruction at $s_0$; one might then hope that the same is true in a neighborhood of $s_0$, and then argue that these finitely many capacities are not enough to generate an infinite staircase.
+Assuming all this, at least when $s_0$ is irrational the only possibility would be that the accumulation point is actually given by the relevant solution to \eqref{eqn:perimetersequal}.

 Note, however, that this is quite different than the proof we give above for Theorem \ref{satisfies quadratic equation}.
-It is easy to make the heuristic above rigorous concerning the case where the subleading asymptotics of the domain are smaller than the subleading asymptotics of the target; but to make the other case rigorous, one would want a uniform bound on the maximal number of obstructive ECH capacities close to $s_0$; it might be possible to get this, but it is potentially delicate.
-Another issue is that if $a$ is rational instead of irrational, then the perimeter of the domain is different than what is said above, so \eqref{eqn:perimetersequal} does not hold.
-This is why we give a rather different argument, inspired by the work of McDuff and Schlenk in \cite{mcduffschlenk}. \end{remark}
+It is easy to make the heuristic above rigorous concerning the case where the subleading asymptotics of the domain are smaller than the subleading asymptotics of the target; and, in the other case, it is easy to make rigorous that {\em at} $s_0$, there are only finitely many ECH capacities that are obstructive; however, establishing the needed result in a neighborhood of $s_0$ is much more subtle.
+Of course, another issue is that we assumed $s_0$ irrational in our heuristic discussions.
+If $a = s_0$ is rational instead of irrational, then the perimeter of the domain is different than what is said above, so \eqref{eqn:perimetersequal} does not hold.
+All of this is why we give a rather different argument, inspired by the work of McDuff and Schlenk in \cite{mcduffschlenk}. \end{remark}

 We now also give the promised proof of the fifth item in Proposition~\ref{prop:properties}, which uses some of the same ideas as in the proof of Theorem~\ref{satisfies quadratic equation}.